 A few months ago the idea of missing such a big part of his grade would have bothered Terra at least a little.
 Getting bad grades usually makes him feel shitty, but the worst part was always telling his dad and seeing his disappointment.
-Won’t have to worry about that anymore, a bitter voice inside him says, followed by a flood of shame.
+Won’t have to worry about that anymore, a bitter voice inside him says, followed by a flood of guilt.
 Still, he can’t deny that a part of him is glad he doesn’t have to put up some front of normalcy and try to pass his classes.
 He just has to do the bare minimum that would avoid some parent-teacher conference.

 His final period of the day is Social Studies, and Terra picks the desk right next to the door.
 He sits with his backpack on, staring at the clock as the teacher drones on about expectations for the coming months.
 The last few minutes toward 4PM finally tick by, and Terra stands as soon as the bell rings, heading out the door and barely noticing the startled look the teacher gives him.
-His thoughts are entirely on the meeting ahead as he walks quickly toward the back exit of the school.
+His thoughts are entirely on the meeting ahead as he half-jogs toward the back exit of the school.

 Puck keeps up with him effortlessly, having stationed himself by the doors throughout every class.
 The fae doesn’t bother him during class time, some part of his oath no doubt counting that as harmful, but as soon as they’re on the move again, the devil on his shoulder is back.

 “You should postpone this.
 Practice questions and answers with me, use some of your dailies to gather more knowledge—”

 “I know.
 But the longer I wait the more damage she and the others can do,” Terra says.
 “Especially now that she knows I know what she is.
 I’m doing this, Puck.
 Today.
 So what can you tell me that’s actually useful, knowing that you can’t talk me out of it?”